Half Marathon Training: What Is Zone 4 / Threshold?

 Why Zone 4 Is the Key to Racing Fast

 The half marathon is long enough to require endurance and short enough to require speed.
 Threshold training is the sweet spot where both meet.
 Zone 4 helps you pace smarter, stay in control and handle fatigue with confidence.
+It gives you the ability to stay steady when the pressure builds and keeps your form strong when the race moves into the harder miles.

 What Makes It Effective:

-Mimics race-day effort and conditions
+Race Day Simulation: Mimics race day effort and conditions

-Teaches your body to clear lactate and keep going
+Lactate Clearance: Teaches your body to clear lactate and keep going

-Trains your mind to stay sharp under discomfort
+Mental Sharpness: Trains your mind to stay sharp under discomfort

-Helps you lock into goal pace and hold it
+Pace Control: Helps you lock into goal pace and hold it

 FAQs: Zone 4 for Half Marathon Runners